Jada Pinkett Smith

 Jada Pinkett Smith as Niobe

 The next significant role in Jada's career was voicing one of the main characters, Gloria the hippopotamus, in the animated film "Madagascar" (2005).
-The film was so successful that it was followed by two sequels: "Madagascar: Escape 2 Africa" (2008) and "Madagascar 3: Europe's Most Wanted" (2012).
-Jada lent her voice to each installment, as well as several short films set in the same universe.
+The film was such a hit that it spawned two sequels: "Madagascar: Escape 2 Africa" (2008) and "Madagascar 3: Europe's Most Wanted" (2012).
+Jada voiced the character in each installment, plus several short films set in the same universe.

 Jada Pinkett Smith Madagascar 2 Interview

 In 2008, the actress received a Golden Raspberry Award for her role in "The Women."
-However, Jada quickly redeemed herself by directing the film "The Human Contract" (2008), which premiered at the Cannes Film Festival.
-She did not limit herself to directing, also playing one of the characters in the movie.
+But Jada quickly bounced back by directing "The Human Contract" (2008), which premiered at the Cannes Film Festival.
+She didn't just direct—she also played one of the characters in the movie.

 On the set of The Human Contract